-Some individuals had too much income in 2018 to qualify for either stimulus payment (since the IRS based eligibility on 2019 income), but their income decreased enough in 2019 for them to qualify.
+Some individuals had too much income in 2019 to qualify for either stimulus payment (since the IRS based eligibility on 2019 income), but their income decreased enough in 2020 for them to qualify.
 (Read the details on eligibility in our article with a stimulus check calculator).
 If you fall into this category, in 2021, you'll be eligible for the stimulus money you didn't get—you’ll get a larger refund on your federal tax return in April 2021 because of the recovery rebate credit.

-In other cases, families have received stimulus payments by direct deposit but the IRS neglected to pay $500 for one or more of their children.
-Sometimes there doesn't seem to be a reason for this (the family e-filed a tax return in 2018 or 2019 claiming the child tax credit for all of their children).
-For other families, it seems the IRS is not updating the number of children that taxpayers have, even for families who claimed new children on their 2019 tax returns.
-Part of this issue can be explained by the coronavirus shutdown.
-The IRS hasn't been processing paper 2019 tax returns, so if you added a child to your 2019 tax return, the IRS may not have gotten the information into its system.
+In other cases, families received stimulus payments by direct deposit but the IRS neglected to pay $500 for one or more of their children.
+Sometimes there didn't seem to be a reason for this (the family e-filed a tax return in 2018 or 2019 claiming the child tax credit for all of their children).
+For other families, it seems the IRS did not update the number of children that taxpayers have, even for families who claimed new children on their 2019 tax returns.
+You'll be able to claim the rest of the stimulus payment when you file a tax return in April 2021.

 Some individuals whose income increased too much in 2019 were not eligible for a full stimulus payment, but they got one anyway since the IRS based the payment on their 2018 taxes.
 Those individuals should not have to pay back the payment.

-In other cases, families have been paid an extra $500 for children who were 17 or older (families are supposed to get $500 for each child who are under 17).
+In other cases, families have been paid an extra $500 or $600 for children who were 17 or older (families are supposed to get $500 for each child who are under 17).
 This could happen if the IRS took the number of children who qualified for the child tax credit in 2018 without updating children's ages for 2019.
 But in other cases, it looks like the IRS took the number of dependents from a family's 2018 tax return, without regard to their age.
-It's not expected that the IRS will try to claw back overpayments like this, but if you received an extra $500 for a child who is 17 or older, it's wise to keep it in savings rather than spending it, in case the IRS asks for it back next April.
+It's not expected that the IRS will try to claw back overpayments like this, but if you received an extra $500 or $600 for a child who is 17 or older, it's wise to keep it in savings rather than spending it, in case the IRS asks for it back in April.